westlab/Plugfest-2020/PITCHME.md

   - Publish TEDS *with retain flag*
   /plugfest/ModeName/SensorName/TEDS
   /plugfest/ModeName/SensorName/METATEDS
+  [Option-A]
-  [Opt-A] Use Keep-Alive-Timer (PINGREQ/PINGRESQ Message)
+  Use Keep-Alive-Timer (PINGREQ/PINGRESQ Message)
   We need to check whether the timer expires.
   In this case, WILL is helpful.
   OR
+  [Option-A’]
-  [Opt-A’] Subscribe PING topic with similar way of Option B
+  Subscribe PING topic with similar way of Option B
   plugfest/ModeName/SensorName/ALIVE
 - Application
-  - Subscribe TEDS by method [Opt-A]
+  - Subscribe TEDS by method [Option-A]
-  - Check availability of sensors by cheking TEDS accessibility using method [Opt-A]+WILL or [Opt-A’]
+  - Check availability of sensors by cheking TEDS accessibility using method [Option-A]+WILL or [Option-A’]

 @snap[east]
 <img src="https://raw.githubusercontent.com/wiki/westewest/PlugFest/images/DualTopic.png" alt="Dual" width="30%">